-As much as it is a city buzzing with moderinism, Mumbai is also an old city with a number of buildings and structures that bear testimony to the golden past.
-Here are ten must see buildings in the financial capital of India.
+As much as it is a city buzzing with modernism, Mumbai is also an old city with a number of buildings and structures that bear testimony to the golden past.
+Here are ten must-see buildings in the financial capital of India.

 The Taj Mahal Palace hotel is one of the world’s oldest surviving heritage hotels in the world.
 The hotel’s original building was commissioned by Tata.
 It first opened its doors to guests on December 16, 1903.
 It is one of the most beautiful and an imposing landmark of Mumbai city.

 The iconic General Post Office (GPO) building at Fort.
 One of the historic, heritage buildings of Mumbai, it dated back to the British era.
 The architecture resembles that of Gol Gumbaz of Bijapur.
 The building has an area of 120,000 square feet (11,000 m²).
 This is the principal post office in Mumbai which still handles the bulk of postal work of the city.

 Built-in 1920, this building serves as the head office for Central Bank of India.
 The gothic architecture of the building is beautiful.
 This iconic building is located just across another heritage site, Flora Fountain.
 This building is a visual treat to any architecture lover.

 This is one of the oldest markets in the world.
 It was built in the year 1869, by the British.
 It was named after the first municipal commissioner of Mumbai, Arthur Crawford.
 Even today, it is widely known as Crawford Market.
 It was partly renovated in June 2017.
 This market is very famous for food items, bags, meat shops, etc.